HeyJoel/VehicleTaxonomy.Azure/README.md

 ### API Endpoints: Functions

 Currently there's two approaches to developing Azure Functions in .NET, ["in-process" and "isolated"](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-in-process-differences).
-In this example I'm using the isolated worker model because it is the recommended approach, with support for the in-process model ending in Nov 2024.
+This example uses the isolated worker model because it is the recommended approach, with support for the in-process model ending in Nov 2024.
 The [Durable Functions](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=in-process%2Cnodejs-v3%2Cv1-model&pivots=csharp) framework is used to handle the long running data import process.

 Auth is not covered by this example project so all API functions are set to allow anonymous access.